 A proprietor, occupier, or other resident of a lot shall not deposit or throw upon that lot or any other lot or the common property any rubbish, dirt, dust or other material likely to interfere with the peaceful enjoyment of another proprietor, occupier or resident or of any person lawfully using the common property.

-[By-law 6 amended by No. 58 of 1995 s.
+[By-law 6 amended: No. 58 of 1995 s.
 88(2).]

 7. Drying of laundry items